A 15-year-old weighing 270 pounds, an 18-year-old weighing nearly 400 pounds; they are both fighting a war they can't win on their own―severe obesity.

 shared-decision-making process; the decision to have any surgery―at any age―should be based on the risks of the surgery itself versus the risks of not having it.

-The AAP recommends a team-based approach to care for children with chronic conditions such as severe obesity.
-Thorough evaluation and thoughtful, ongoing discussions about excess weight with primary care providers, specialists, and surgical teams―as well as mental health care providers and dietitians―are critical for making a shared decision on whether to have weight loss surgery.
+team-based approach to care for children with chronic conditions such as severe obesity.
+Thorough evaluation and thoughtful, ongoing discussions about excess weight with primary care providers, specialists and surgical teams―as well as mental health care providers and dietitians―are critical for making a shared decision on whether to have weight loss surgery.

-When insurance is a problem.
+When insurance is a problem

 The Obesity in Action Coalition has